dappnode/smooth-scripts/README.md

 ### Dependencies

 Ensure Python 3 is installed, as all scripts run with Python 3.x.
-The following are the required libraries required, which can be installed with pip:
+The following are the required libraries, which can be installed with pip:

 ```bash
 pip install requests